WesIngwersen/FLOWSA_design/README.md

 ## Method-related
 - EEIO models like USEEIO are based on sector definitions available at various levels of aggregation generally created by the statistical office that created the input-output tables.
-The BEA schema is used by USEEIO, which is a NAICS-based schema.
-However it is not a full authoritative NAICS set, and it changes over time.
+The [BEA industry accounts](https://www.bea.gov/resources/methodologies/industry-primer) and schema are used by USEEIO, which is a NAICS-based schema.
+However it is not a full authoritative [NAICS](https://www.census.gov/eos/www/naics/index.html) set, and it changes over time.
 USEEIO satellite table models generally attributed flows directly to BEA-2007 benchmark schema.
 These flows could be more accurately attributed to more detailed NAICS sectors at times (like the NAICS-6 level), or in other cases should be attributed to more (than BEA) aggregated sectors (like [NAICS-2](https://www.census.gov/cgi-bin/sssd/naics/naicsrch?chart=2017)).